JeffersonLab/ceddb/README.md

 # ceddb
 This repository contains the scripts necessary to create the CEBAF Element Database schema.
-Detailed instructions regarding the scripts and their usage at JLAB can be found in the administrator's guide in the doc directory.
+Detailed instructions regarding the scripts and their usage at JLAB can be found in the PDF documents in the doc directory.